MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/production-floor-execution-configure.md

 There are two versions of this feature.
 One supports items that *are not* enabled to use warehouse management processes (WMS).
 The other supports items that *are* enabled to use WMS.
 To use this functionality, turn on one or both of the following features in [Feature management](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md) (in this order), depending on whether you have items that are enabled for WMS:

-- *Register material consumption on the production floor execution interface (non-WMS)* (As of Supply Chain Management version 10.0.32, this feature is on by default.)
+- *Register material consumption on the production floor execution interface (non-WMS)* (As of Supply Chain Management version 10.0.32, this feature is turned on by default.)
 - *(Preview) Register material consumption on the production floor execution interface (WMS-enabled)*

 > [!IMPORTANT]